 If you are looking for additional resources that can demystify investing, here are some worth checking out:

-Ultimately, by using this checklist as a guide, newlyweds can set themselves up for success, ensuring their financial security today, tomorrow, and well into the future.
+Ultimately, by using this checklist and investment calculator as a guide, newlyweds can set themselves up for success, ensuring their financial security today, tomorrow, and well into the future.

 Do you have any tips that can help newlyweds have financial security?
 Share your thoughts in the comments below.